namitabhargava/VoiceTherapyCompanion/replit.md

 Free alternatives preferred: User requested free alternatives to OpenAI for transcription and analysis.
 User-friendly analysis: User requested analysis results in more user-friendly terms instead of technical jargon.
 PDF upload support: User requested ability to upload PDF files for transcript analysis.
+Enhanced negative detection: User requested better detection of when therapy is not working well, especially negative outcomes.

 ## System Architecture